JoeBarnett1224/NumericalMethodsCalculator/README.md

 - a (float): The x-value where the initial condition is specified

-- b (float): The x-value where the ODE is approximated.
+- b (float): The x-value where the solution of the ODE is approximated.

 - y(a) (float): Value of function where the initial condition is specified.